-- Face-to-Face

-- Telephone
+J Telephone

-- In Writing
+J In Writing

-- Email/SMS
+J Email/SMS

-- Electronic (i.e. via website form)
+J Electronic (i.e. via website form)

 Any electronic methods of gaining consent are regularly reviewed and tested to ensure that a compliant Privacy Notice is accessible and displayed and that consent is clear, granular and utilises a demonstrable opt-in mechanism.
 Where consent is obtained verbally, we utilise scripts, checklists to ensure that all requirements have been met and that consent is obtained compliantly and can be evidenced.